• Skip to main content

 Life onboard Radiance of the Seas - part of the Royal Caribbean fleet

 Below we share our initial impression of the Radiance of the Seas, a midsized ship in Royal Caribbean’s fleet.
-It was initially written while still onboard a pre-pandemic cruise, one of many which make up our 160 days at sea.
+It was initially written while still onboard a pre-pandemic cruise, one of many that make up our 160 days at sea.
 The updated date reflects only grammatical changes and the addition of a few extra photos, but the rest accurately reflects our experiences and is presented here as our Radiance of the Seas review.

-We love cruising and our first time out with Royal Caribbean cruises is no exception.
+We love cruising, and our first time out with Royal Caribbean cruises is no exception.
 Currently, we are just about at the end of our two-week adventure over the top of Australia, sailing from Sydney to Perth on the Radiance of the Seas.

 The Radiance of the Seas is lovely, filled with interesting, eclectic, and unusual artwork.